Understanding Your Tax Depreciation Reports and Schedule

 Plant and equipment depreciation will cover assets that are contained within the property and that will typically reduce in value over time.
 There are hundreds of individual categories here and the quantity surveyor will create a painstaking list as part of the schedule.
 Items like kitchen appliances, window treatments, floor coverings, air conditioning installation, lighting, security systems and furniture will all be included on this list.

 Each item may attract a different rate of depreciation, however, based on the date of acquisition and the average life expectancy of the asset.
 The surveyor will use benchmarks laid down by the ATO to make a calculation.

 However, it’s important to take into account recent changes in the law, affecting plant and equipment specifically.

 In July 2017, the federal government made changes to their budget in relation to property depreciation.
 Consequently, there are new rules governing how much depreciation can be claimed for plant and equipment, for acquisitions after May, 2017.
 Residential investors can only claim depreciation for fixtures that they install themselves post acquisition, so the plant and equipment included with the acquisition is no longer eligible.

 Having said that, non-residential properties are exempt from these changes and the law does not affect a brand-new structure.
 In both of these cases, investors will be able to claim depreciation related to the building and plant and equipment, as before.

 Compiling the Depreciation Report

 The surveyor will need to access the property in order to list every depreciating asset and gather the necessary information for your depreciation report.
 This is a painstaking job and they will also gather photographic evidence to support any claim and to be used in the event of an audit.
 However, once the survey has been completed the information can be used for up to 40 years, or the nominated lifetime of the building.
-An update will be needed if you carry out any repairs or renovations or need to add or replace existing assets.
+An update will be needed if you carry out any renovations or need to add or replace existing assets.

 Don’t underestimate the value of a tax depreciation report.